historical-theology/stthomas/faith-reason-revelation/syllabus.md

 1. The Catholic Study Bible: Third Edition [Catholic Study Bible]
 	* ISBN 9780190267230
-2. The Catechism of the Catholic Church
+2. The Catechism of the Catholic Church [CCC]
 	* ISBN 0385508190 or 1601376499
 	* Also available online on the [Vatican website](https://www.vatican.va/archive/ENG0015/_INDEX.HTM)
-3. Mother Teresa: Where There is Love, There is God
+3. Mother Teresa: Where There is Love, There is God [Teresa]
 	* ISBN 9780385531801
-4. Brant Pitre: The Case for Jesus
+4. Brant Pitre: The Case for Jesus [Pitre]
-	* ISBN 0770435483-0o9
+	* ISBN 0770435483-0

-I will distribute other assigned readings either as .pdf scans or via hyperlinks to online materials in the public domain.
+I will distribute other assigned readings either as .pdf scans on Blackboard or via hyperlinks to online materials in the public domain.

 ## Required Electronic Equipment